axelarnetwork/axelar-core/pages/validator/external-chains/overview.md

 Conversely, if you are registered as a maintainer for C but your RPC endpoint for C is disabled then your validator will fail to post vote transactions for C when the Axelar network expects them.
 Consequences:

 - Your validator will exhibit poor vote performance and cannot earn rewards for maintaining C.

+## Automatic deregistration

+The Axelar network will automatically deregister your validator as a maintainer for chain C if either of the following conditions is met in the previous 500 polls for C:

+1. Your validator missed at least 20% of polls.
+A poll is "missed" if your validator never submits a vote transaction or if the vote transaction is posted more than 3 blocks after the poll concludes.
+2. Your validator voted incorrectly in at least 5% of polls.
+A vote is "incorrect" if it conflicts with the majority for that poll.

+### How to recognize automatic deregistration

+- The Axelar network emits an event each time a chain maintainer is deregistered.
+- `axelar-core` logs will contain a message of the form `deregistered validator {address} as maintainer for chain {chain}`.
+- Run the CLI query `axelard q nexus chain-maintainers [chain]` to see whether your validator is included.